 Maasai Market

 As part of the village visit, the women prepared a little market for us.
 There you could buy handmade wooden handicrafts, jewelry, Maasai beaded belts, necklaces and so much more.
-It’s a wonderful relaxed atmosphere, everyone is welcoming and so happy to have you around.
+It’s a wonderful, relaxed atmosphere, everyone is welcoming and so happy to have you around.

 Sunset Game Drive

-For the afternoon, maybe you plan another game drive through the local conservancy.
+For the afternoon, maybe you can plan another game drive through the local conservancy.
 Once the sun is setting, there’s all the more opportunity to spot wildlife.

 Maasai Dance